 Southwestern is a private institution.
 Only students, employees, and authorized alumni with valid Southwestern identification cards and invited guests may enter the campus.
-Southwestern has adopted a phase-based system to determine when and where individuals will be required to wear masks indoors on our campus.
-While masks are not required under the Green (Low) Phase, use of a K95, KN95, or KF94 masks are highly recommended.
-Masks may be required under the Yellow Phase and are required under the Red Phase in accordance with our indoor masking policy.
 The law library is open to current students, faculty, staff, and alumni.
 The Career Services Office is only open to currently enrolled students and recent graduates by appointment.
 The Residences at 7th is open only to residents and their guests, and authorized employees and agents of Southwestern.
 The remaining law school property and facilities are open only to students, faculty, and staff who are currently enrolled or employed, and invited guests.
 Any other person who enters the campus and refuses to leave upon the request of the Dean or their agent may be guilty of a misdemeanor (Sec.
 602 of the Penal Code of the State of California).